 Here's How To Make It:

 - Boil the rotini per the box directions.
-While the noodles are cooking, heat a small pan and add 2 Tablespoon of olive oil.
+While the noodles are cooking, heat a small pan and add 2 Tablespoons of olive oil.

 - When the oil has heated, mince 2 cloves of garlic and add to the oil.